Consumables Guide — Fiber Laser Cutting

 • Standoff 0.7–1.0 mm

 High-flow single-exit design engineered for high-power oxygen cutting.
 The larger internal bore sustains the oxygen volume needed to drive the exothermic reaction in deep kerfs that high-power machines create.
-Do not use D-type at 6KW+ O₂ — flow rate is insufficient.
+At 6 kW and above, use the nozzle family specified for the installed cutting head; E-type or SP is common, while some validated processes may specify D.

 B